hetida/hetida-designer/docs/execution/logging.md

 ```

-The hetida designer runtime enriches the logs with the execution context information (component name, version, id, operator information), just like the hetida designer log messages described above.
+The hetida designer runtime enriches the logs with the execution context information (component name, version, id, operator information) and transforms them into structured entries.
+These entries are equivalent to the hetida designer log entries described above.

 In addition to the log output of the runtime service, these logs can also be viewed in the test execution result display.
 If you switch to the raw response view you can also see the additional execution context information in the raw json response.